The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company is subject to regulation or governmental actions by federal, state and local regulatory agencies with respect to, among other things, allowed rates of return and recovery of investment and cost, financing, rate structures, health care coverage and cost, taxes, franchises and recovery of purchased power and purchased gas costs.
 These governmental regulations significantly influence the Company's operating environment and may affect its ability to recover costs from its customers.
 The Company is unable to predict the impact on operating results from the future regulatory activities of any of these agencies.
 Changes in regulations or the imposition of additional regulations could have an adverse impact on the Company's results of operations and cash flows.
 Approval from a number of federal and state regulatory agencies would need to be obtained by any potential acquirer of the Company as well as for acquisitions by the Company.
 The approval process could be lengthy and the outcome uncertain.

 Weather conditions can adversely affect the Company's operations, and revenues and cash flows.

 The Company's results of operations can be affected by changes in the weather.
-Weather conditions influence the demand for electricity and natural gas, affect the price of energy commodities, affect the ability to perform services at the construction materials and contracting and construction services businesses and affect ongoing operation and maintenance and construction activities for the pipeline and midstream and refining businesses.
+Weather conditions influence the demand for electricity and natural gas, affect the price of energy commodities, affect the ability to perform services at the construction materials and contracting and construction services businesses and affect ongoing operation and maintenance and construction activities for the pipeline and midstream businesses.
 In addition, severe weather can be destructive, causing outages, and/or property damage, which could require additional costs to be incurred.
 As a result, adverse weather conditions could negatively affect the Company's results of operations, financial position and cash flows.